 His neurological prognosis does not appear promising, he just lies in the bed moaning, does not make eye contact, it’s difficult to say if he even recognizes his mother, does not grasp items, and has difficulty taking food orally.
 Now he’s being fed through a naso-gastric tube.
 We’re hoping with lots of physical and occupational therapy, he may get back some of his developmental milestones.

-This was a very sad example of a preventable near-drowning accident.
-Unfortunately I have heard the same story more times than I care to remember, the parents were not supervising the child or the child was out of their sights for “just a minute”.
+This is a very sad example of a preventable near-drowning accident.
+Unfortunately I have heard the same story more times than I care to remember; parents were not supervising the child or the child was out of their sights for “just a minute.”
 It just takes seconds for a child to slip face down into a tub, pool, or pond.

 Most caregivers worry about swimming pools and bathtubs but there are hidden dangers around the house.
 Houses with pools should have fences around all sides with a self-closing, self-latching gate.
 In addition, there should be rescue equipment such as a shepherd’s hook or life preserver, and a telephone nearby.
 An adult who knows CPR should be watching the children at all times.
 Toys should be removed from the pool after swimming to avoid tempting children to reach for them.
 After swimming the pool gates should be secured; if possible, a pool cover should also be place over the pool.